nymous/dotfiles/softwares.md

 - `youtube-dl`: to download videos from Youtube and so many more!
 - `ytop`: TUI system monitoring
 - `zathura{,-pdf-poppler}`: a PDF viewer
+- `zeal`: keep your dev docs available offline on your computer
 - `zsh`: a good shell

 ## How to generate